- Pre-IND Consultation Program

 This web site is designed for individuals from pharmaceutical companies, government agencies, academic institutions, private organizations, or other organizations interested in bringing a new drug to market.
 Each of the sections below contains information from CDER to assist you in the IND application process.
 For specific information, click on a link to go directly to a section or web page.

 The following resources include the legal requirements of an IND application, assistance from CDER to help you meet those requirements, and internal IND review principles, policies and procedures.

 CDER's Pre-Investigational New Drug Application (IND) Consultation Program fosters early communications between sponsors and new drug review divisions to provide guidance on the data necessary to warrant IND submission.
-The review divisions are organized generally along therapeutic class and can each be contacted using the designated Pre-IND Consultation List (PDF - 19KB).
+The review divisions are organized generally along therapeutic class.

 Guidance documents represent the Agency's current thinking on a particular subject.
 These documents provide FDA review staff and applicants/sponsors with guidelines to the processing, content, and evaluation/approval of applications and also to the design, production, manufacturing, and testing of regulated products.
 They also establish policies intended to achieve consistency in the Agency's regulatory approach and establish inspection and enforcement procedures.